|

 bad guys.
 So what are they telling

 them?
-Available at: http://www.foreignpolicy.com/articles/2011/02/22/human_rights_last. *Allen Carlson, “Moving Beyond Sovereignty?
-A Brief
+Available at: http://www.foreignpolicy.com/articles/2011/02/22/human_rights_last.
+Allen Carlson, “Moving Beyond Sovereignty?
+A Brief Consideration

-and the Emergence of the tianzia concept”, Journal
+Emergence of the tianzia

-of Contemporary China, Vol. 20,
+concept”, Journal of Contemporary China, Vol. 20, No. 68 (January 2011),

-China maintains a pragmatic emphasis on sovereignty as a core
+pragmatic emphasis on sovereignty as a core position, but the tianxia

 (all-under-heaven) concept has emerged as a new reference point for some